DigiUsher Briefing

 • Cloud cost per incremental revenue dollar

-Forrester emphasizes that this value-driven forecasting helps align cloud spend with enterprise strategy.
+Forrester emphasises that value-driven forecasting aligns cloud spend with enterprise strategy, replacing cost-centre thinking with investment-return accountability.

 • Idle resource shutdown